Cryotap/PVPManager/README.md

 - Allow PVP setting: You can toggle if pvp is enabled.

+- Set custom healing amount (keep it within the max health)

+- Allow Exhaustion Setting

+- Allow custom base damage Setting

+- Set custom base damage

+- Allow custom health Setting

+- Set custom health

 - None PVP Worlds: List the worlds you want to disable pvp on if the PVP setting is false.

-## To Do
-- Clean the code

-- Custom Damage (PVP worlds only)

-- Custom Health (PVP worlds only)

-- Hunger restore (PVP worlds only)

-- More

 ## Credits
 Creator: Cryotap